LibertyDSNP/spec/pages/Announcements/Types/Profile.md

 - MUST be 32 bytes in length
 - MUST be the [keccak-256 hash](https://keccak.team/files/Keccak-submission-3.pdf) of the bytes of the reference at the url.

+### createdAt

+- MUST be set to the microseconds since Unix epoch at time of signing

 ### fromId